 Lymph nodes, also known as lymph glands, can be found throughout the body, and usually become swollen (or reactive) in the presence of infection or inflammation in the affected area.
 Lymph nodes also become swollen due to autoimmune diseases, the use of drugs, or even cancer of the head and neck, or lymphoma.

 Swollen lymph nodes tend to have benign and temporary causes.
 They are usually pretty small, measuring a few millimeters in diameter (or about a fifth of an inch) and disappear within 3 to 30 days.
 If lymph nodes continue to grow, last longer than 30 days, or if you have other symptoms such as weight loss and fever, it’s important to go to the doctor for assessment and treatment as indicated.

 When to seek medical assistance

 It is recommended to go to the doctor if the lump appears suddenly, is fixed (ie. doesn't move when palpated), does not resolve, or presents with other signs and symptoms such as:

 - Difficulty swallowing.

-In these cases, the doctor can examine the lump based on its appearance and reaction to touch, as well as assess other symptoms such as fever and chills, which may indicate an infection.
-If the lump is painful, it may be a sign of an abscess or pimple.
+In these cases, the doctor can inspect and palpate the lump, and assess any other symptoms (like fever and chills, which may indicate an infection).
+If the lump is painful, it may be a sign of an abscess or a pimple.

-The treatment depends a lot on the origin of the lump, which can disappear without any treatment or may need antibiotics or even surgery.
+Treatment depends largely on the cause of the lump, which can disappear without any treatment or require antibiotics or surgical intervention.